TrivadisPF/platys-modern-data-platform/dynamic-stack/README.md

 For running the Modern Data Platform Stack you also have to install Docker-Compose.

+You also need an internet connection in order to download the necessary images.

 ## Installing MDP Stack Generator

 Follow the instructions below to install the MDP Stack Generator on a Mac or Linux systems.
 Running on Windows is not yet supported.